lindsayspencer/modern-react-with-redux/notes.md

 - Easier code organization!
 - Can use the React system `state`, making it easier to handle user input
 - Understands lifecycle events (like `ComponentDidMount`) which makes it easier for things to happen when the app first starts
+RULES
+- Must be a JS class
+- Must extend (be a subclass of) React.Component
+- Must define a render method that must return some amount of JSX
+- Must have a constructor function that passes `props` as an argument and contains `super(props)`.

 The three tenets:
 - Component Nesting: a component can be shown inside of another (<App />)